sameerkhan7/Penn-State-Robotics-Club/TutorialBot.md

 # The Wall Detecting Car

-The car that never crashes into a wall.
+A car that never crashes into a wall.
 Uses an ultrasonic distance sensor to drive forward until it senses a wall and stops right before it.
 Uses an LED to indicate that it detects a wall.

 **What you will learn**:
  - Basic C Programming
  - Basic electronic circuits
  - Arduino IO (Input-Output)
- - PWM Motor Speed Control
  - Sensing distances with an Ultrasonic sensor
+ - (Optional) PWM Motor Speed Control

 **Requirements**:
 - The Arduino IDE